LordLukin/PizzaOrders/README.md

 + Untestability.
 Add System Test.
 Fixing Tight coupling should make code unit testable
 * Premature optimization.
 Think about it in the end.
 * Indescriptive Naming.
 Introduce in the end.
-* Duplication in pizzas and pizzerias.
++ Duplication in pizzerias in OrderSystem.

 ### Things to fix:
 * SRP - Order class should be extracted from OrderSystem.
 Pizzeria should be extracted from OrderSystem?
 OrderSystem god class?